 Once we get it back from you, we'll schedule an interview.
 Depending on how far away you live, the interview can be carried out at our facility in Indianapolis Indiana or by Skype.
 The interview takes about an hour and allows us to discuss in person what getting a service dog involves and what to expect.
 It's an opportunity for you to ask all the questions that you might have and for us to gather all the information that we need in order to best help you.

-The cost for the interview is $75.
+The cost of the interview is $90.

 The waiting starts

 After the interview, we'll send you a contract.
 Once you're in the system, the average wait time to get your dog is between a year and a half and two years.
 Some clients have received dogs sooner, some have waited longer, depending on their situation and needs and on the dogs that we find.

 We do our best to place dogs on a first come first serve basis, but we mostly look for the best match for you.

 During this waiting period, we'll send you documents to read in preparation for your service dog.

 This is also the time for you to fundraise if you need.
 Most insurance companies do not cover the cost.
 To get a service dog, most people either have the funds, fundraise to cover the cost or take out a loan.
 We'll ask for an initial downpayment and the remaining once you get the dog.